fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 heading: Time Axis
 ---

-The Time Axis in FusionTime is the x-axis which represents time.
-It intelligently scales the x-axis depending on the number of plots displayed in the active window.
+The x-axis of charts in FusionTime handles time based data and is known as the Time Axis.
+Based on the atomicity of the data and the active window (of the time navigator) the time axis intelligently creates a timescale to display the chart data.

 <img src="{% site.baseurl %}/images/fusiontime-component-time-axis.png" alt="Time Axis" width="700" height="420">

-The time axis contains the following:
+The salient  features of the time axis are:

-* A point on the calendar represents the time span.
-For example - January 30, 2012 represents a day, January, 2012 represents a month annd 2012 represents a year.
+* Intelligently creates a timescale to represent the chart data.

-* A point on the clock represents the time instant.
-For example - 10.15 AM, 22.15hrs, etc.
+* Uses major ticks, minor ticks and the contextual labels to help show the timescale.

-* Major and minor ticks indicates the time instances (contextual to the data).
+* Each tick is associated with a label.
+The label is center alligned with the tick and appears right below it.

-* Labels for each ticks appears right below the tick and is centrally alligned to the tick.
-The visibility of labels associated with the tick marks is smartly controlled, to reduce clutter and help the viewer understand the data better.
+* The visibility of each label is smartly controlled to reduce clutter and provide better clarity of the timescale.

 * The Time Axis supports almost all types of time-related units, from milliseconds (smallest) to years (largest).